Positive feedback: Immune system

 A cytokine storm, or hypercytokinemia is a potentially fatal immune reaction consisting of a positive feedback loop between cytokines and immune cells, with highly elevated levels of various cytokines.
 In normal immune function, positive feedback loops can be utilized to enhance the action of B lymphocytes.
 When a B cell binds its antibodies to an antigen and becomes activated, it begins releasing antibodies and secreting a complement protein called C3.
 Both C3 and a B cell's antibodies can bind to a pathogen, and when a B cell has its antibodies bind to a pathogen with C3, it speeds up that B cell's secretion of more antibodies and more C3, thus creating a positive feedback loop.

 Cell death

 Apoptosis is a caspase-mediated process of cellular death, whose aim is the removal of long-lived or damaged cells.
 A failure of this process has been implicated in prominent conditions such as cancer or Parkinson's disease.
 The very core of the apoptotic process is the auto-activation of caspases, which may be modelled via a positive-feedback loop.
 This positive feedback exerts an auto-activation of the effector caspase by means of intermediate caspases.
-When isolated from the rest of apoptotic pathway, this positive feedback presents only one stable steady state, regardless of the number of intermediate activation steps of the effector caspase.
-When this core process is complemented with inhibitors and enhancers of caspases effects, this process presents bistability, thereby modelling the alive and dying states of a cell.
+When isolated from the rest of the apoptotic pathway, this positive feedback presents only one stable steady state, regardless of the number of intermediate activation steps of the effector caspase.
+When this core process is complemented with inhibitors and enhancers of caspase effects, this process presents bistability, thereby modelling the alive and dying states of a cell.